jwcn97/Parkinson-Disease-Repository/Testground/Test 9 - Ka Shing_Web Mockup/README.md

      - [ ] Asynchronous execution of server API.
      - [ ] Hosting of multiple sessions.
 Potentially require investigation into the number of writes called to Firebase per upload to extrapolate the number of uploads permissible (remaining) for the day.
      - [ ] Ability to upload an entire set of files (as the researchers may be uninterested in uploading a single file one by one if the dataframe itself isn't going to give an objective understanding of the patient's condition yet).

+### Branch 1: Strict Questionnaire
+ - [ ] Generate a table of questionnaires for each uploaded file.
+Some sections should automatically be filled based on the required nomenclature.
+However, <b>all</b> fields should be filled up before they can be sent.

+### Branch 1-1: Lenient Questionnaire
+ - [ ] Instead of asserting that all fields must be filled up before they can be sent, the fields that pass regulation can be sent; those that do not remain.